 How Can Hypnotherapy Help Someone With Nail Biting?

-It is natural for people to experience some kind of stress and anxiety from time to time.
-However, when these uncomfortable feelings result in body-focused repetitive behaviors (BFRBs) such as nail biting, hair pulling, or skin picking a person’s quality of life can be adversely affected.
+It is natural for people to experience some stress and anxiety from time to time.
+However, when these uncomfortable feelings result in body-focused repetitive behaviors (BFRBs) such as nail biting, hair pulling, or skin picking, a person’s quality of life can be adversely affected.
+With its emphasis on physical and mental relaxation, hypnotherapy can be a highly effective treatment for various BFRBs.

-Hypnotherapeutic techniques for working with these behaviors include:
+Hypnotherapeutic techniques for nail biting include:

 Relaxation